SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-source.md

 The types of events are defined in the [Streaming API Event Dictionary](https://falcon.crowdstrike.com/support/documentation/62/streaming-api-event-dictionary).

 :::note
 This Source is available in the Fed deployment.
-Use the legacy collection method for CrowdStrike.
 :::

 ## Prerequisite